Omkar211202/quartz/content/Miscellaneous/ESG and Corporate Finance.md

 ### Does ESG provide a competitive advantage to the corporates?
 How?

+- Yes, ESG can provide a competitive advantage to corporates.
+- There could be companies that have a lesser advantage, while looking at financials, but when it comes to other aspects like, Employee satisfaction, environment and compliance etc. they might have a upper hand, which will reflect in the ESG score.

+- This is where they can get a upper hand among other corporates.

 ### Draw your inferences from the study of the ESG scores of Maruti and M&M.

+- Using the ESG scores from both S&P global and sustainalytics, it can be deduced that M&M is a better company as compared to Maruti Suzuki.
+- This is influenced by better practices at M&M across all the three pillars, which reflected in the scoring.

+---